haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Since for this tutorial we have at hand the crystal structure of the complex, we provided it as reference to the `caprieval` modules.
 This means that the iRMSD, lRMSD, Fnat and DockQ statistics report on the quality of the docked model compared to the reference crystal structure.

-<a class="prompt prompt-question">How many clusters or acceptable or better quality have been generate according to CAPRI criteria?</a>
+<a class="prompt prompt-question">How many clusters of acceptable or better quality have been generate according to CAPRI criteria?</a>

 <a class="prompt prompt-question">What is the rank of the best cluster generated?</a>